 22. “I swear to the Lord, I still can’t see why democracy means everybody but me. ” ― Langston Hughes

 23. “The calm, Cool face of the river, Asked me for a kiss” ― Langston Hughes

 Only Heaven.” – Langston Hughes

 25. “When a man starts out to build a world, He starts first with himself.” – Langston Hughes

 Which of these Langston Hughes quotes was your favorite?

-Although Langston Hughes died in 1967, volumes of his work continue to be published and translated around the world.
+Although Langston Hughes died in 1967, volumes of his work continue to be published and translated worldwide.

-Hughes will always be remembered for the important role he played in the Harlem Renaissance and for his portrayal of the African American experience.
+Hughes will always be remembered for his essential role in the Harlem Renaissance and his portrayal of the African American experience.

 Hopefully, these Langston Hughes quotes have motivated you to fight for your dreams and live your best life.